ravshankhatamovv/lead_test/README.md

 ## Deployment
 The following details how to deploy this application.
-1. Run docker production file for
+1. Run docker production file for after creating .env files for django app and portgres with names .django and .postgres in .envs/.production directory of the app

 - Running application in prod mode